 The Public Interest and Social Justice Law Board provides financial support to students and alumni through three programs: Public Interest and Social Justice Summer Grants, the Income Supplement Grant program, and Public Interest and Social Justice Scholarships.

 1. Public Interest and Social Justice Law Board Summer Grants, Father Paul Goda and Mary Emery Summer Grants

 These grants support students working in summer public interest positions as volunteers or for low pay.
+Competitive applications describe in detail how your proposed work activities will serve the needs of marginalized, subordinated, and underrepresented groups, persons, and or causes in society.
 With the help of the Santa Clara Jesuit Community, the Law Board funded over $82,500 in 2013 summer grants to students volunteering with public interest and social justice legal organizations.
 This year, again with the Community’s help, several grants honor beloved law faculty member Fr.
 Paul Goda and Mary Emery.